I want to prune or remove a tree on my land. What do I do?

 A neighbour's tree is overhanging/causing damage to my property.
 What can I do?

-If the tree is not protected by North Sydney Council's Tree & Vegetation Management Policy (please refer to measurements above), you can prune branches overhanging the common boundary line without the consent of the tree owner, within the recommended pruning practices of the Australian Standards For Pruning of Amenity Trees (AS 4373).
-A qualified Arborist (member of Arboriculture Australia) should be engaged to undertake the pruning.
+If the tree is not protected by North Sydney Council's Tree & Vegetation Management Policy (please refer to measurements above), under Common Law, you can prune branches overhanging the common boundary line without the consent of the tree owner.

-If the tree is protected by Council's Tree & Vegetation Management Policy, you need to complete a Tree & Vegetation Management Policy removal/pruning application form.
-If the Arborist needs to access the property where the tree is located or prune the branches to the nearest branch collar over the boundary line, the tree owner must sign section 2 of the application form.
+When the tree is protected by Council's Tree & Vegetation Management Policy, an application form must be submitted to Council.
+If the Arborist needs to access the property where the tree is located (or prune branches on the tree owners side of the boundary line), the tree owner must submit the application form.

 Who pays for work on private trees?

-Council is not in the legal position to determine who has to pay for proposed tree work.
+Council is not in the legal position to determine who pays for tree work on private land.
 This is a matter for the two parties concerned to agree upon or independent legal advice sought by the resident.

 I would like a street tree planted outside of my property.
 What do I do?